 - Can you bend down and touch your toes?

 - Add on gradually.
 Gradually increase your workouts by setting goals.
 If you can walk 1 ½ miles in 30 minutes, your pace is three miles an hour.
 You can train your heart to handle a faster-paced walk using intervals.
 For example, every five minutes, try pushing yourself to walk one minute at a faster pace.
 Before you know it, the faster pace will be your new normal.
-The American Heart Association recommends 30 minutes of cardiovascular exercise every day (brisk walking, for example).
+The American Heart Association recommends at least 150 minutes of moderate activity each week (brisk walking, for example).
 Cardio exercise burns calories and benefits your heart and lungs.
 Strength training with weights or resistance bands is also recommended two to three times a week.
 Strength training builds muscle which, in turn, burns fat and helps your muscles and joints stay healthy for a long, physically active life.
 A combination of these two types of exercise is important for good health.

 - Many reliable resources are available to help you get started.
 Books, DVDs, podcasts and personal trainers are a few examples.